 Why I Write Here

 Before introducing myself, I want to be explicit about how and why I write in this space.
 This is not a conventional academic “About Me,” nor is it meant to be.
-I write as I teach: expansively, relationally, and with an awareness that academic institutions have long questioned and constrained forms of knowledge that emerge from lived, racialized, and politically situated experience.
+I write as I teach: expansively, relationally, and with an awareness that academic institutions have long questioned and constrained forms of knowledge rooted in lived, racialized, and politically situated experience (Foucault, 1980; Collins, 2000).
+What follows is both an introduction and a declaration—of who I am, how I write and teach, and why this space exists.

-Like many scholars working within feminist, decolonial, and critical traditions, my teaching and writing have been shaped by forms of academic policing that operate not only through overt critique, but through evaluative norms—norms that quietly mark certain voices as excessive, overly personal, or insufficiently “academic.”
-These practices rarely announce themselves as censorship.
-Instead, they shape whose knowledge is granted legitimacy and how rigor itself is defined.
+Like many scholars working within feminist, decolonial, and critical traditions, my teaching and writing have been shaped by forms of academic policing that operate not only through overt critique, but through evaluative norms that quietly mark certain voices as excessive, overly personal, or insufficiently “academic” (Ahmed, 2012; Collins, 2000; Smith, 2012; Tuck & Yang, 2012).
+These practices rarely announce themselves as censorship; instead, they shape whose knowledge is granted legitimacy, how rigor itself is defined, and which epistemologies are rendered credible within academic institutions.

-Audre Lorde (1984), Gloria Anzaldúa (1987), bell hooks (1994), Patricia Hill Collins (2000), and Sara Ahmed (2017) have each documented how scholars who refuse disembodied neutrality—and instead write from the margins of race, language, gender, and power—are often rendered suspect within institutions that claim objectivity as their highest value.
-I situate my own work within this lineage not as an individual grievance, but as part of an ongoing struggle over whose voices count and what forms of knowledge are allowed to matter.
+Thus, I situate my work within the lineage of poets, and scholars such as Audre Lorde (1984), Gloria Anzaldúa (1987), bell hooks (1994), Patricia Hill Collins (2000), and Sara Ahmed (2017), all of whom document how scholars who refuse disembodied neutrality—and instead write from the margins of race, language, gender, and power—are often rendered suspect within institutions that claim objectivity as their highest value.
+My work is not an individual grievance, but part of an ongoing struggle over whose voices count and what forms of knowledge are allowed to matter in academia.

 Who I Am